RobinsAviary/Estroengine/README.md

 *Estropathing* is an interface for [Bensuperpc](https://github.com/bensuperpc)'s [A* implementation](https://github.com/bensuperpc/astar).

+*Estrocolors* is another technically standalone library that adds a simple but versatile rColor struct.

 Gamepads are currently a work in progress and only supported on the SFML backend at the moment.

 ### Related Reading